-- Tax inspections for the years prior 2006 have been fully completed and all due taxes have been paid , also the internal committee is being finalized and resulted with no tax Liabilities . - Preparation and presenting the tax return for the years till 2011 have been presented to tax authority as per law no. 91 for the year 2005. - Tax return for the year 2007/ 2008 is have been inspected, a internal appeal is in progress. - The bank didn't pay the tax (20%) regarding T-bill and T-bonds income since September 2010 till now.
+- Tax inspections for the years prior 2006 have been fully completed and all due taxes have been paid , also the internal committee is being finalized and resulted with no tax Liabilities . - tax return for the years till 2011 the have been presented to tax authority as per law no. 91 for the year 2005. - Tax return for the year 2007/2008 have been inspected, a internal appeal is in progress. - The bank didn't pay the tax (20%) regarding T-bill and T-bonds income since September 2010 till now.